Glen: They turn their back on it. Take away its energy and it disappears.

 - Enter Stage Window: Glen visits Nancy by climbing through her bedroom window.

-- Eureka Moment: Heather realizing she pulled Freddy's hat into the real world.
+- Eureka Moment: Nancy realizing that she pulled Freddy's hat into the real world.

 - Final Girl: Nancy Thompson.